andnischneider/its_workflow/README.md

 # Amplicon data preprocessing and analysis workflow for Schneider et al.

 This repository contains code to analyse the ITS amplicon sequencing data with DADA2 for further comparisons with RNA-seq data from the same samples.
-It uses data collected for Haas et al (2018) but with a different method.
+It uses data collected for Haas et al (2018) but processed with a different method.

 ## Abstract